CloudSantosh/jira_ticket_nginx_gunicorn_flask_application/README.md

    - Gunicorn receives the forwarded request and passes it to the Flask application for processing.

 ### 8. **Flask Application Processes the Request:**
-   - Your Flask application processes the request, executes the appropriate route handler, and generates the dynamic content.
+   - Flask application processes the request, executes the appropriate route handler, and generates the dynamic content.

 ### 9. **Flask Application Sends Response to Gunicorn:**
    - The Flask application sends the generated response back to Gunicorn.